Paulitino/flux-project-ANP/README.md

 --network | Connect a container to a network
 --name | Assign a name to the container
 --tty , -t | Allocate a pseudo-TTY

+### Angular 2+
+It is an open-source web application framework created by google.It uses the TypeScript language to develop applications based on the MVC architecture.

+### NodeJS
+Is a back-end JavaScript environment.
+Allows user to write JavaScript tools and commands for server-side scripting.

+### Mocha-chai

+### PostgreSQL
+Free open-source relational database management system.
+The language used is SQL.

 ## Setup the project
 First, you have to download and install **Docker**.